How to do a Tenant Background Check like a Pro?

 - Credit Score

-It is important to verify the prospective tenant`s credit score before renting him the property.
+It is important to verify the prospective tenant`s credit score before renting him your property.
 A good credit score means that they have the right income to debt ratio.
 And you can expect timely rent payments without any default.

 - Current Debt

 The current debt report of the prospective tenant will help you understand the financial stability of the tenant.
 Whether they have maxed out their credit limit and are high on liabilities.
 Lots of liabilities mean a delay in rent payments or even worse.